mckinlde/wellfound-bot/boilerplate_template/README.md

 - README.md: explain what you're trying to scrape, the high-level plan
 - Snippets.md: useful devops snippets like activate venv / install requirements
 - gitignore: you want to ignore large files, logs, basically stuff that exists after a run

+Note: It's generally better to solve captchas with user input and script resuming afterwards.
+Horizontal scaling probably involves multiplexing to many machines for captcha solving.